Camouflage and Routing by Domain via SNI Fallback

-VLESS is a lightweight protocol that, like Trojan, does not perform complex encryption and obfuscation on traffic.
-Instead, it is encrypted through the TLS protocol and mixed in with other HTTPS traffic, making it difficult to detect.
-In order to better disguise itself and respond to active probing, the fallback function appeared with VLESS at the same time.
-This tutorial will demonstrate how to use the fallback function of VLESS inbound protocol in Xray, combined with Nginx or Caddy, to achieve domain name-based traffic routing while ensuring complete disguise.
+VLESS is a lightweight protocol.
+Like Trojan, it does not perform complex encryption and obfuscation on traffic.
+Instead, it "hides in plain sight" by using the TLS protocol for encryption, blending in with other HTTPS traffic to pass in and out of the firewall.
+To better camouflage against active probing, the Fallbacks feature was introduced alongside VLESS.
+This tutorial will demonstrate how to use the fallback function of the VLESS inbound protocol in Xray, combined with Nginx or Caddy, to achieve routing based on domain names while ensuring complete camouflage.

-Due to XTLS, Xray needs to listen on port 443, which means that if there is a website running on the server, it cannot run or needs to run on another port, which is obviously unreasonable.
+Due to XTLS, Xray needs to listen on port 443.
+If a website was previously running on the server, it would no longer be able to run, or would have to run on a different port, which is obviously unreasonable.
 There are three solutions to this problem:

-This plan is the simplest, but not perfect enough.
+This solution is the simplest, but not perfect.

-• Nginx or HAProxy listens on port 443, uses SNI for L4 load balancing, and achieves port multiplexing through reverse proxy.
+Nginx or HAProxy listens on port 443 and uses SNI routing for L4 reverse proxying to achieve port reuse

-This plan is relatively complicated and requires some understanding of using Nginx or HAProxy.
-We will not explain it in too much detail here.
+This solution is relatively complex and requires a certain understanding of Nginx or HAProxy, so it will not be explained in detail here.

-• Xray listens on port 443, and uses Fallbacks feature to split website traffic based on SNI and fallbacks it to Nginx or Caddy.
+Xray listens on port 443 and uses the Fallbacks function for SNI routing to fallback website traffic to Nginx or Caddy

 Introduction to SNI

-Server Name Indication (SNI) is an extension protocol of TLS.
-Friends who are familiar with reverse proxies know that the following configuration is required if you want to proxy traffic to the correct content through a domain name:
+Server Name Indication (SNI) is an extension of the TLS protocol.
+Friends familiar with reverse proxies know that to proxy traffic to the correct content based on the domain name, the following configuration is needed:

-When a Web server receives a request, it looks at the host header to direct the visitor to the correct website.
-However, this simple method cannot be used when HTTP protocol is encrypted by TLS protocol.
-This is because the TLS handshake occurs before the server sees any HTTP headers, so the server cannot use the information in the HTTP host header to determine which certificate to present or which destination the visitor wants to access.
+When a Web server receives a request, it looks at the requested Host header to serve the correct website.
+However, when the HTTP protocol is encrypted by the TLS protocol, this simple method becomes impossible.
+Because the TLS handshake happens before the server sees any HTTP headers, the server cannot use the information in the HTTP Host header to decide which certificate to present, nor can it determine the visitor's target.

-The principle of SNI is also very simple.
-It solves the problem by allowing the client to send the hostname as part of the TLS negotiation.
-Therefore, when using Nginx to reverse proxy the HTTPS protocol, you need to add proxy_ssl_server_name on; to the configuration.
-At this time, Nginx will send SNI information to the proxied server, solving the problem of virtual host failure under the HTTPS protocol.
-In addition, when using SNI, even if the host header is not specified, the website can be accessed correctly.
+The principle of SNI is simple: it solves this problem by having the client send the hostname as part of the TLS negotiation.
+Therefore, when using Nginx for reverse proxying HTTPS, you need to add proxy_ssl_server_name on; to the configuration.
+At this point, Nginx will send SNI information to the proxied server, solving the issue of virtual hosts failing under HTTPS.
+Additionally, when using SNI, the website can be accessed correctly even without specifying the Host header.

-Please modify the domain name and IP according to the actual situation.
+Please modify the domain name and IP according to your actual situation.

-As it is necessary to route traffic to different domain name prefixes, but a wildcard certificate is only valid between two dots (for example, applying for *.example.com, the certificate cannot be used for example.com and *.*.example.com), it is necessary to apply for a SANopen in new tag (Subject Alternative Name) wildcard certificate.
-According to the information on the Let's Encrypt official website, applying for a wildcard certificate requires DNS-01 verification.
-Here, we demonstrate how to apply for a free TLS certificate from Let's Encrypt using acme.shopen in new tag for a domain with NS records hosted on Cloudflare.
-For the application method using other domain name hosting providers, please refer to dnsapi · acmesh-official/acme.sh Wikiopen in new tag.
+Since we need to route traffic for domains with different prefixes, and a wildcard certificate is limited to the scope between two dots (e.g., applying for *.example.com covers example.com but not *.*.example.com), we need to apply for a SAN wildcard certificate.
+According to Let's Encrypt's official site[^1], applying for a wildcard certificate requires DNS-01 validation.
+Here, we demonstrate using acme.sh to apply for a free Let's Encrypt TLS certificate for a domain with NS records managed by Cloudflare.
+For methods using other domain registrars, please read dnsapi · acmesh-official/acme.sh Wiki.

-First, you need to go to the Cloudflare dashboardopen in new tag to create an API token.
+First, go to the Cloudflare Dashboard to create an API Token.
 The parameters are as follows:

-After creating, you will receive a mysterious string of characters.
-Please keep it safe in a secure and non-losing place, as it will not be displayed again.
-This string of characters is the CF_Token that will be used soon.
+After creation, you will get a mysterious string.
+Please keep it safe in a secure place where it won't be lost, as it will not be shown again.
+This string is the CF_Token used below.

 Note

-The following operations need to be performed under the root user.
-Using sudo will result in errors.
+The following operations need to be performed as the root user; using sudo may cause errors.

 curl https://get.acme.sh | sh # Install acme.sh